-I make a variety of casseroles (like this Cheeseburger Casserole and Oven Ready Lasagna) and soups as well as meat loaf/meat balls and marinated chicken and then stick them in the freezer.
-Then all I need to is to pull out one of these and I’ll have my dinner mostly complete once I bake or heat up the dish.
+I make a variety of casseroles (like this Cheeseburger Casserole and Oven Ready Lasagna) and soups as well as meatloaf/meatballs and marinated chicken and then stick them in the freezer.
+Then all I need to do is to pull out one of these and I’ll have my dinner mostly complete once I bake or heat the dish.
 (I love using disposable pans, that way all of my baking dishes aren’t tied up in the freezer!)

-I also like to make extra homemade 100% Whole Wheat Bread, Classic French Bread, Easy Homemade Granola, Chocolate Chip Baked Oatmeal, homemade breakfast sandwiches and even cookies to put in the freezer too.
-Really, anything like that, especially if it’s something you typically eat anyway, is very helpful to have ready to pull out to use when needed.
+I also like to make extra homemade 100% Whole Wheat Bread, Easy Homemade Granola, Chocolate Chip Baked Oatmeal, homemade breakfast sandwiches and even cookies to put in the freezer too.
+Anything like that, especially if it’s something you typically eat anyway, is very helpful to have ready to use when needed.

 Tip: Be sure to label your foods with the baking/reheating instructions as well as any additional instructions.
 This will save you the hassle of having to find the recipe to get that info later.
 Plus if your husband or someone else is helping you, it will make it super easy for them to know what needs to happen!